yakushevichsv/PlanViewer/README.md

 # PlanViewer
 Sample project demonstrating async/await usage inSwift 5.5.
 Xcode 13 beta is needed.
-The sample project for processing JSON's in group and display their's content in SwiftUI's views
+Demonstrates processing of JSON's in group and display their's content in SwiftUI's views